- Latin America

 - Video Library

-By: Lauren Davis
+Written By: Lauren Davis

 A note to my non-tech savvy friends: I feel your pain.
-As a self-proclaimed Generation X trapped in a Millenial’s body, I was shocked the first time I traveled abroad extensively and saw just what I was missing!
+As a self-proclaimed Generation X trapped in a Millennial’s body, I was shocked the first time I traveled abroad extensively and saw just what I was missing!
 From universal chargers to portable wine bags- I could have saved some serious bag space.
 Below is my best attempt at explaining the techy benefits of my top ten list and why I picked them for my travels through Southeast Asia, Latin America, North Africa, Europe and more.

 1. A Great Headlamp